 Around 1950 the building was reopened as a gambling casino by Whitey Hirschman who named it Pioneer Saloon.
 Although never legal in Idaho, gambling flourished in Ketchum until 1953 when the law intervened.
 Whitey operated the Pioneer as a bar and a colorful antique store until the spring of 1965.

 In the mid 60's, the Pioneer was redesigned as a restaurant.
 The present version of the Pioneer Saloon dates from 1972 — hence the phrase "Where were you in 72", the theme of our annual Pio Days celebration held each November.

 Over the years there have been some notable additions and remodels.
 In 1984, the downstairs dining room was added in a summer-long project.
 In 2002, the building front was reconstructed from stucco to its to its present wooden form.
 In the same year, the back bar was redesigned by Doug Tedrow of Wood River Rustics.
-In May of 2012, much of the interior woodwork was redesigned, new lighting was installed and the artifacts on display were reorganized by Bruce Martin.
+In May of 2012, new interior woodwork was added, new lighting was installed and many new artifacts were put on display.

 "The Pioneer Saloon is the place to go in Sun Valley if you're looking for a good steak.
 Since the mid-1960s the saloon has been known for its incredible prime rib.
 The wild west decor dates back to the late 1800's, and it's a favorite spot for people looking to get a little Western American history on their ski trip.
 Family friendly, they serve dinner starting at 5:30 p.m. every night, but you can stop by the bar after heading down from the slopes to grab a drink, too.
 You'll be amazed at the food this old-fashioned place will deliver."skimag.comwww.skinet.com/ski/resorts/2010/06/pioneer-saloon